In this blog: We explore the growing landscape of mobile money, its problems and how these problems can be addressed.

 Mobile money agents facilitate everyday transactions such as deposits, transfers and bill payments.
 To perform these transactions, each agent has a certain balance known as float which limits the number of transactions that can be done in a day by that agent.

-So, the agent network isn’t perfect and has several limitations such as limited operational hours and limited float.
-A lot of these problems have already been solved in conventional banking using ATMs, CDMs and cash recyclers which enable 24/7 banking operation with much higher cash limits.
+So, the agent network isn’t perfect and has several limitations, such as limited operational hours and float.
+Many of these problems have already been solved in conventional banking using ATMs, cash deposit solutions, and cash recyclers, enabling 24/7 banking operations with much higher cash limits.

 What’s The Answer?

 Naturally, the question arises; why can’t mobile money agents do the same?
 The needs of mobile money and the needs of banking are very different.
 Banks require higher levels of compliance and security hence their equipments and appliances are a lot more expensive and specialised.

 What these mobile money companies need is a self service kiosk designed specifically to render the services provided by existing agents without any limitation of operational hours or float.
 This includes mobile money services like deposits, transfers and bill payments.

 Mobile money agents are also providers of telecom GSM services like new SIM card issuance, mobile top ups and new tariff subscriptions.
 This was their primary role before the emergence of mobile money and digital wallets and to this day the average man in developing regions relies on these agents for their telecom needs.